woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/e2e-guidelines.md

 #### Structure

-There are two Playwright projects configuration:
+There are three Playwright projects configuration:

 - blockTheme
+- blockThemeWithGlobalSideEffects
 - classicTheme

 The blockTheme project runs the tests with the suffix _block_theme_.
 In this case, the theme is a block theme.
 The block theme is the default WordPress theme.
 Currently, it is Twenty-Twenty Three.
 You should use this configuration if you want test the block with the Site Editor.

+The blockThemeWithGlobalSideEffects project runs the tests with the suffix _block_theme.side_effects_.
+These tests have side effects that can potentially impact other end-to-end (E2E) tests.
+Due to the nature of these tests and their potential impact, they are not executed in parallel with other tests.

 The classicTheme project runs the tests with the suffix _classic_theme_.
 In this case, the theme is a Twenty Twenty-One.
 You should use this configuration if you want test the block with a classic theme.